 An essential addition to the bookshelf of every professional business analyst.

-The new edition of this book provides 99 possible techniques and applies them within a framework of stages.
-It complements Business Analysis (ed Debra Paul, Donald Yeates and James Cadle), also published by BCS, and offers a more detailed description of the techniques used in business analysis, together with practical advice on their application.
+The new edition is fully updated and presents 123 essential techniques aligned to the BA Service Framework.
+It complements Business Analysis 4th Edition (Debra Paul and James Cadle), also published by BCS, and offers a more detailed description of the techniques used in business analysis, together with practical advice on their application.